sebasjimenez10/grafmap-project/README.md

 ## Server setup

 This application runs in a GlassFish 3 Server.
-It's located [here] (http://grafmap.sebasjimenezv.cloudbees.net/grafmap-project/).
-Feel free to use it.
+Proyect must be compiled and .war must be deployed in the server.
+It has [Json](http://json.org/) and [jOOQ](http://www.jooq.org/) dependencies.